Are you looking for the top VoIP providers?

 Yes, VoIP systems are almost always cheaper than landline systems.
 It uses your existing internet and requires fewer physical upgrades to your space.

 The primary reason to have a traditional business phone is that your VoIP may go down often.
 This is usually due to frequent wifi service outages or low bandwidth.

 VoIP plans and their prices vary by company.

 Yes, a cell phone can be a business phone.
 But you may not want to share your personal phone number.
 Additionally, having a second cell phone for business communication isn’t always practical.

 VoIP services can often call cell phones without sharing personal information with inbound callers.

 How to Choose the Best VoIP Provider

 When putting this list of the best VoIP for small business together, we looked for:

 - Standard business phone functions like caller ID and hold music

 - Call management functions, including call logs

-- Automatic call forwarding and other automated features
+- Automatic call forwarding, call monitoring, and other automation features

 - Internal messaging and video meeting capabilities